 It’s easy to confuse insurance policies and believe they offer more protection than they do.
-Contractors are often left confused about whether their Construction Project Coverage is sufficient.
-Is Builder’s Risk enough or will more insurance be required?
+Contractors are often confused about whether their Construction Project Coverage is sufficient.
+Is Builder’s Risk enough or will you need more insurance?

 Do you know the differences between Builder’s Risk and Inland Marine Insurance?